DlgshKurd/StayOnTop-Script/README.md

 5. Run the script:

     ```bash
-    # On Windows
     python StayOnTop.py
-    # On macOS/Linux
-    python3 StayOnTop.py
     ```
     6. Switch to the window you want it to stay "always on top" and wait 3 seconds.